Skip to main content

 mradjehi28@jcu.edu

 Here is a link to our searchable media catalog.
 Students, faculty and staff are more than welcome to check out materials for events or for the classroom.
-Please consult with CGLC staff if you wish to check out an item for these purposes.
+Please consult with SCLC staff if you wish to check out an item for these purposes.

 JCU currently offers placement testing in French, German Italian Latin and Spanish.
 It is customary for students to take these tests the summer before their first semester at JCU either remotely or during New Student or Transfer Student Orientation.